QuixoteSystems/cardano-leader-slot/README.md

 ![cardano-leader-slot](https://user-images.githubusercontent.com/82296005/195933862-96568b7d-4378-42a5-90a7-47195051889a.png)

-Lightweight and Portable Scheduled Blocks Checker for Next, Current and Previous Epochs.
+Lightweight Scheduled Blocks Checker for Next, Current and Previous Epochs.
-No cardano-node required, just your VRF Key file.
-All data is taken from [Koios API](https://www.koios.rest/) & cardano-cli
+No cardano-node required for current and previous, just your VRF Key file.
+Will need cardano-cli connected to a node for next.
+All data is taken from [Koios API](https://www.koios.rest/) & the blockchain with cardano-cli.

 Note: This is a reworking of old python script ScheduledBlocks.py available on https://github.com/papacarp/pooltool.io.git , Ouroboros TPraos version: https://github.com/asnakep/ScheduledBlocks and using Ouroboros Praos updated code from https://github.com/dostrelith678/cardano-leader-logs